 - Graduate, postgraduate, including technical or professional courses from reputed colleges or universities approved by UGC, State or Central Government, AICTE, Department of Electronics, IMC, autonomous institutions like IIM, IIT, etc.

-- Courses in India leading to degree or diploma from reputed institutes, colleges or universities
+- Courses in India leading to a degree or a diploma from reputed institutes, colleges or universities

 - Foreign courses which lead to graduate or postgraduate degree or diploma, PhD, etc.